Gordan Giriček: Early years

 Later on, he joined the Zagreb-based club Cibona, and while playing there he was selected by the Dallas Mavericks in the second round (40th pick overall) in the 1999 NBA draft and traded by the Mavericks to the San Antonio Spurs for Leon Smith.
 However, he never played for the Spurs, who traded his draft rights to the Memphis Grizzlies for a second-round pick in the 2004 NBA draft.
 He stayed in his native country Croatia until 2001.

 In the summer of 2001, he signed a contract with the Russian team CSKA Moscow, playing the 2001–2002 season there.
 He had a breakthrough season, averaging 22.9 points, 3.1 rebounds and 1.6 assists over 18 games of the Euroleague.

 Memphis Grizzlies (2002–2003)

 He came to the United States in 2002.
 In his NBA debut game with the Memphis Grizzlies, he scored 29 points.
+Giriček's 29-point debut marked the highest-scoring debut by any NBA player since 1996, until it was surpassed by Philadelphia 76ers guard VJ Edgecombe's 34 to start the 2025-26 season.

 He played a total of 49 regular season games for the Memphis Grizzlies, averaging 11.2 points per game.